 Log in through G Suite.

-Two-factor Authentication is a system that adds an extra layer of security to protect your MailChimp data.
-When you enable an authenticator app in your MailChimp account, a unique passcode from the app on your mobile device is required each time you log in.
+2-factor Authentication is a system that adds an extra layer of security to protect your Mailchimp data.
+When you enable an authenticator app in your Mailchimp account, a unique passcode from the app on your mobile device is required each time you log in.

 I received an invalid passcode error

 Open the authenticator app on your mobile device to auto-generate a new passcode each time you log in to Mailchimp.
 If your passcode is rejected, there are a couple troubleshooting steps that you can take.